zikuicai/zikuicai.github.io/_posts/2017-12-28-back-propagation.md

 * Why backprop is a fast algorithm ?
 Because `Forward-mode differentiation gave us the derivative of our output with respect to a single input, but reverse-mode differentiation gives us all of them`.

 Michael Nielsen wrote a great chapter [**How the backpropagation algorithm works**](http://neuralnetworksanddeeplearning.com/chap2.html) in explaining backpropagation with both theory and real python code.
-In his chapter, he explained backpropagation wtih 4 equations:
+In his chapter, he explained backpropagation wtih 4 equations and with the proof.

+Here are the equations:
+---
 ![The four fundamental equations behind backpropagation](http://neuralnetworksanddeeplearning.com/images/tikz21.png)

 BP1 is to compute the error in the output layer